Basement flooding: Tips to protect your home during the spring thaw

 In addition, ICLR explains that climate change scientists have reported that “severe rainstorms are occurring more often in many parts of Canada, and they are expected to continue to increase in frequency and severity.”

-If you have previously experienced basement flooding, live in a low-lying area or live in an older home, then additional precautions should be taken.
+If you have previously experienced flooding, live in a low-lying area, or live in an older home, then additional precautions should be taken to prevent basement flooding.
 But any homeowner would be wise to beef up their spring thaw defences.

 7 steps to prepare your defence

-1. Call the pros: When you think of calling someone in, the dollar signs start to flash.
-But this is one area you don’t want to skimp on.
-Have a plumber inspect and maintain your drains, sump pumps and backflow prevention devices.
-If you don’t have a sump pump and pit along with backflow devices, strong consideration should be given to having these devices installed as soon as possible.
+- Call the pros: When you think of calling someone in, the dollar signs start to flash.
+But this is one area you don’t want to skimp on when it comes to preventing water damage from spring thaw.
+Have a plumber inspect and maintain your drains, sump pumps, and backflow prevention devices.
+If you don’t have a sump pump and pit along with backflow devices, strong consideration should be given to installing these devices as soon as possible.

-1. Sump pumps: Select the right sump pump for your home by ensuring the motor is large enough to support it.
-Your sump pump should have its own outlet and circuit breaker, as well as a battery backup in the event of a power failure.
+- Sump pumps: Select the right sump pump for your home by ensuring the motor is large enough to support it.
+Your sump pump should have its own outlet, circuit breaker, and battery backup in case of a power failure.
 Consider installing a warning device to signal water build-up in your sump pit.

-1. Take advantage of rebates: Before installing a backwater valve or sump pump, check with your municipality for incentives or rebates related to the installation of equipment used for flood prevention.
+- Take advantage of rebates: Before installing a backwater valve or sump pump, check with your municipality for incentives or rebates related to installing equipment used for flood prevention.

-1. Landscape: Although this will need to be tackled well in advance (before snow falls), it can make a major difference to adjust the slope of your yard and direct water away from your home.
+- Landscape: Although this will need to be tackled well in advance (before snow falls), it can make a major difference to adjust the slope of your yard and direct water away from your home.
 Look at the shape of any flower beds and ensure they don’t allow water to pool up near the building.
 For some lawns and yards, this could be a major landscaping project.
-As an interim measure, consider the purchase of a submersible pump and hose to drain “low spots” near the foundation.
+As an interim measure, consider purchasing a submersible pump and hose to drain “low spots” near the foundation.

-1. Get ahead in colder weather: In winter, move snow away from your home’s foundation as much as possible.
+- Get ahead in colder weather: In winter, move snow away from your home’s foundation as much as possible to help prevent basement flooding.
 But first, look up and consider hiring a professional to clear any excessive snow accumulation from the roof.

-1. Spring into action: As the weather warms up, watch for pooling water, reconnect your sump pump hose and extend it away from the foundation.
-Outside, also reconnect all downspout extensions and ensure they’re free of leaves and other debris.
+- Spring into action: As the weather warms up, watch for pooling water, reconnect your sump pump hose, and extend it away from the foundation.
+Outside, reconnect all downspout extensions and ensure they’re free of leaves and debris.
 In addition, you’ll want to ensure those downspouts are not connected to the weeping tile and are directed away from your home.

 Know your water damage definitions

+Aside from knowing how to prevent water damage from spring thaw, you need to understand specific terms if something does happen.
 Many people don’t know the terminology (and implications if you get it mixed up) when it comes to water damage, especially “overland flooding” and “sewer backup.”
-If you don’t have coverage for both, one could negate the other.
+One could negate the other if you don’t have coverage for both.
 Here’s the difference:

 What is overland flooding?
 This is when water literally flows ‘over the land,’ and ends up seeping into buildings through any opening — doors, windows, cracks and any open spaces.
 The Government of Canada calls this “one of the most frequent and costly natural hazards in Canada.”